 (Please note: some content may not be complete on the beta site.).

 NIST maintains a collection of dose calibrators and develops and reports on secondary activity standards for imaging and therapeutic nuclides.

+In nuclear medicine, clinical activity measurements are typically made using commercially available radionuclide calibrators which incorporate a reentrant 4π ionization chamber and an electrometer.
 The current measured by these calibrators is translated into activity units by applying a "dial setting" (calibration factor) specific to the nuclide under investigation.
 Specific manufacturer-recommended dial settings are often determined theoretically by extrapolating from a response curve based on limited experimental data.
 In addition, they are often determined for a geometry (5 mL ampoule) not often employed in clinical settings.
 The Radioactivity Group at NIST maintains a collection of commercial radionuclide calibrators, including models from each of the major U.S. manufacturers.
-Using these instruments, NIST can link dial settings for a given nuclide in a given geometry to national standards for activity.
+Using these instruments, NIST links dial settings for a given nuclide in a given geometry to national standards for activity.

 The NIST instruments are subjected to regular quality control measurements, tracking short- and long-term performance.
 In a few cases, the control-chart based program has identified significant declines (> 1 %) in chamber response over periods of years, resulting in the chambers’ removal from service.